saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 ```

-After syncing it to the minion, I call the function like so:
+After syncing it to the minion, you can call the function like so:
 ```
 salt proxy_minion common.render salt://templates/my_first_template.j2
 ```

-Note: I mostly use the execution module to render the template because using the `slsutil.renderer` directly will sometimes hide the newlines when iterating lists or stepping through dicts.
+I actually ended up using the `common.render` most of the time since the `slsutil.renderer` will sometimes hide the newlines when iterating lists or stepping through dicts.

 Some basics to get you started
 ==============================